Cloudzero/samwise/README.md

 a few lines of code and then on to a running Serverless app with a single command line deploy.
 In addition `sls` provided a clear indication of success or failure after deploy along with a nice summary.

-While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling comes close, yet falls short of this goal :disappointed:
+While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling (at least today) falls short of this goal :disappointed:

 #### Example: